Princess Maria Amalia of the Two Sicilies (born 1818)

-Princess Maria Amalia of Bourbon-Two Sicilies (Italian: Maria Amalia di Borbone, Principessa di Borbone delle Due Sicilie; 25 February 1818 in Pozzuoli, Two Sicilies - 6 November 1857 in Madrid, Spain) was a Princess of Bourbon-Two Sicilies by birth and an Infanta of Portugal and Spain through her marriage to Infante Sebastian of Portugal and Spain.
+Princess Maria Amalia of the Two Sicilies (Italian: Maria Amalia di Borbone, Principessa di Borbone delle Due Sicilie; 25 February 1818 in Pozzuoli, Two Sicilies - 6 November 1857 in Madrid, Spain) was a Princess of Bourbon-Two Sicilies by birth and an Infanta of Portugal and Spain through her marriage to Infante Sebastian of Portugal and Spain.

 Family

 Maria Amalia was the tenth child of Francis I of the Two Sicilies and his wife Maria Isabella of Spain.

 Marriage

 Maria Amalia married Infante Sebastian of Portugal and Spain, only son of Infante Pedro Carlos of Spain and Portugal and his wife Teresa, Princess of Beira, on 25 May 1842 in Madrid, Spain.
 The marriage remained childless.